FYZAFH/audiotab/docs/testing/hardware-integration-test.md

 2. Click "Edit Mode" to enable editing
 3. Add an AudioSourceNode to the graph
 4. Select the AudioSourceNode
-5. In properties panel (if integrated), select device from dropdown
+5. In properties panel (right side), select device from dropdown
-   - **Note**: As of 2025-12-01, NodePropertiesPanel component exists but is not yet integrated into ProcessConfiguration UI
-   - **Workaround**: Device selection will need to be added via direct graph JSON editing or future UI integration
 6. Add a DebugSinkNode
 7. Connect AudioSourceNode output → DebugSinkNode input
 8. Click "Deploy Configuration"